t-regx/t-regx.github.io/docs/match.md

 ### `first()`

-If, however, you call `first()` on a subject that isn't matched, `SubjectNotMatchedException` is thrown.
+If, however, subject doesn't match your pattern and you use `first()` - `SubjectNotMatchedException` is thrown.

 ```php
 try {